OCA/report-print-send/server_env_printing_server/readme/DESCRIPTION.rst

-This module allows the configuration of the fields "Address" and "Port" on Printing Server from server environment.
+This module allows the configuration of the fields "Address", "Port", "User" and "Password" on Printing Server from server environment.